 3. You have only the next movie or tv show to look forward to after work

-We are tired and we need that relaxation after a hard day work.
-Unless you just want to lead remnants of what you are capable of, start blogging while watching your favourite movies.
+We are tired and need that relaxation after a hard day’s work.
+Unless you want to lead remnants of what you are capable of, start blogging while watching your favorite movies.

-4. You start to feel envious about your friends who are entrepreneurs
+4. You start to feel envious of your friends who are entrepreneurs

 They have lots of time at their disposal.
-They send their kids to school in the morning and go for dimsum afterwards.
-Great life isn’t it?
+They send their kids to school in the morning and go for a dim sum afterward.
+Great life, isn’t it?
 Don’t just settle for wishful thinking.
 Take action and start blogging.

 5. You realize life is short

 There is a saying in Cantonese.
-“How many 10 years do you have in your lifetime?”
+“How many ten years do you have in your lifetime?”
 Take action guys.

 6. You can write pretty decent English

-You know when to use past tense and when to use present tense.
-In addition, you have ample vocabulary in our arsernal to construct a decent sentence.
+You know when to use the past tense and when to use the present tense.
+In addition, you have ample vocabulary in our arsenal to construct a decent sentence.

 7. You enjoy seeking and building on your existing knowledge

-When you blog, you want to share what you know to your readers.
-In order to do that, you must expand your knowledge…to a point where you start exceeding what you already know.
+When you blog, you want to share your knowledge with your readers.
+To do that, you must expand your knowledge…to a point where you start exceeding what you already know.
 Slowly but surely, you break the tipping point of your current efficiency.